Sets of full measure avoiding Cantor sets: Construction of a set of full measure

 We define $f_n = f_{n-1}/k$, where $k$ is the smallest integer so that $f_n \le 0.9 A \ell_{\phi(n)}$ (since we want $f_n$ to divide $f_{n-1}$).
 Notice that this implies \beql{fn-range} 0.45 A \ell_{\phi(n)} \le f_n \le 0.9 A \ell_{\phi(n)}. \eeq With this choice we have made sure that each point of $x+t\partial C_{\phi(n)}$ belongs to a different $f_n$-length interval in the subdivision of $F_{n-1}$ and, therefore, that the events

 where $p \in \partial C_{\phi(n)}$, are independent for each fixed choice of the parameters $x, t$.

 The crucial observation here is that in order to make sure that Property A holds for all $(x, t)$ it is sufficient to check for only a finite set of pairs $(x, t)$.
-The parameter space $(x, t)$ is partitioned by the straight lines
+The parameter space $(x, t)$ is partitioned by the straight lines \beql{lines} x+ta=b, \eeq where $a \in \partial C_{\phi(n)}$ and $b$ is an endpoint of any $f_n$-length interval in $F_{n-1}$.
+The number $S_n$ of such straight lines is therefore